About us - Vesper Hill

-We’d also like it to be a prayer.
-‘Vespers’ is an old term for evening prayers.
-It’s a word that asks for quiet reflection – and perhaps confession – in the evening of the world we’ve known until now.
+We’re pleased to say that other collaborators have now joined us around our campfire.
+Together, we’re here to talk and laugh and sing.
+But we’re also mindful that “vespers” is an old term for evening prayers.
+It’s a word that asks for quiet reflection, in the evening of the world we’ve known until now.

 Steve Scott-Bottoms

 Storyteller-in-Chief.
 Steve has three decades of experience as a theatre-maker, workshop facilitator, and researcher.
-Having previously taught in Glasgow and Leeds, he is currently Professor of Contemporary Theatre and Performance at the University of Manchester, UK.
-Steve is the author of several books and numerous scholarly articles, often working in the gaps between disciplines.
-For the last decade, he has been exploring water and climate issues through performances built from direct engagement with communities and professional stakeholders.
+He is currently Professor of Contemporary Theatre and Performance at the University of Manchester.
+His work with Vesper Hill builds on earlier research for the Multi-Story Water project and the UK Climate Resilience programme, in which he developed interactive performances through direct engagement with communities and professional stakeholders.
 Steve is an Associate of the Yorkshire and Humber Climate Commission.

 Connect with Steve on LinkedIn